-This form is required for development projects.
-In addition, the applicant must attach a copy of the land tenure document.
+form is required for ENHANCEMENT or RESTORATION PROJECTS.
+In addition, the cant must attach a copy of the land tenure document(s).

-Type of Agreement Identify the type of agreement, e.g., agreement, lease, joint powers agreement, easement, memorandum of understanding, etc.
+Type of Agreement Identify the type of agreement, e.g., agreement, lease, joint powers agreement easement, memorandum of understanding, etc. t,

 Parties to the Signed Agreement

 Term of the Agreement

 Renewal Clause

 Termination (Revocability)

-The following is not acceptable: A termination clause that allows the land owner to revoke the agreement without cause (at will).
+The following is not acceptable: A termination clause that allows the land owner t revoke the agreement without cause (at will).
+0

 Site Control Roles and Responsibilities

 Roles and Responsibilities